 The level of the per capita inequality indicators slightly exceeds the values for the equalised income.
-This is primarily explained by the fact that there are relatively many large families among the poorest groups of society.
+This is primarily explained by the fact that there are relatively many large families among the poorest groups of society where calculations based on equalised income paints a nicer picture.
 However, there is no difference between the changes in time using the two approaches.